alxtrnr/bongo-twisty/content/blog/postbox_toppers.md

       alt = "Crocheted Halloween decoration in the form of an orange pumpkin with white mesh netting draped over a traditional red British Royal Mail postbox, complete with a grey knitted stem and black decorative elements"
       >}}

+  {{< glightbox-figure-global
+      src = "20251111_upper_higham.jpg"
+      title = "Armistice Day, Upper Higham"
+      alt = "A handcrafted Remembrance Day tribute featuring knitted figures and elements arranged on a purple knitted postbox topper.
+The scene includes a British Queen's Guard soldier in red uniform with black bearskin hat on the left, a miniature knitted cenotaph monument in the center draped with a red poppy garland, and a naval or air force officer figure in navy blue uniform on the right.
+Multiple red knitted poppies are scattered across the purple surface, along with small red, white, and blue decorative elements.
+The display sits on a red postbox against a stone wall background."
+      >}}

 </div>